anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter08.rst

 '''''''''''''''''''''''''''''''

-Keystone API is covered in the OpenStack Gates via Tempest :cite:p:`tempest` and keystone-tempest-plugin :cite:p:`keystonetempestplugin` as integrated in Functest Smoke CNTT :cite:p:`functestsmokecntt`.
+Keystone API is covered in the OpenStack Gates via Tempest :cite:p:`tempest_ra1` and keystone-tempest-plugin :cite:p:`keystonetempestplugin_ra1` as integrated in Functest Smoke CNTT :cite:p:`functestsmokecntt_ra1`.

 According to :ref:`chapters/chapter05:interfaces and apis` the following test names **MUST NOT** be executed: